meeshkan/unmock.github.io/docs/expectations.md

 ### `UnmockRequest`

-An `UnmockRequest` is an object with the following fields, all of which are optional.
+An `UnmockRequest` is an object with the following fields.
 When used with `sinon`, the fields can be [Sinon matchers](https://sinonjs.org/releases/v7.4.1/matchers/), or the whole object can be enclosed in a matcher.

 ```javascript
 {